 Class Environment Limited Satisfactory Proficient Exemplary Organizing Physical Space Teacher makes poor use of the physical environment, resulting in unsafe or inaccessible conditions for some students or a serious mismatch between the furniture arrangement and the lesson activities.
 Teacher's classroom is safe, and essential learning is accessible to all students, but the furniture arrangement only partially supports the learning activities.
 Teacher's classroom is safe, and learning is accessible to all students; teacher uses physical resources well and ensures that the arrangement of furniture supports the learning activities.
 Teacher's classroom is safe, and students contribute to ensuring that the physical environment supports the learning of all students.

 Classroom Environments Summary

-Eighty-three percent of all classroom observations scored proficient or exemplary on elements of the Classroom Environment Rubric, which include Environment of Respect, Culture of Learning, Managing Classroom Procedures, Managing Student Behavior and Organization of Physical Space.
+Approximately 80% of all classroom observations scored proficient or exemplary in elements of the classroom environment rubric, which includes Environment of Respect, Culture of Learning, Managing Classroom Procedures, Managing Student Behavior, and Organization of Physical Space.